 Participants must meet the webinar participation requirement by completing the active student responding questions throughout the webinar.
 Participants must also complete the feedback form following completion of the webinar to earn CEUs.
 No partial credit will be provided.”

-- Recognize the effective prompting procedures for Stage 1 targets
+- Discriminate effective prompting procedures for Stage 1 targets

 - Apply generalization programming for Stage 1 targets